grueneschweiz/cd.gruene.ch_v1/README.md

+# DEPRECATED

+This is project is superseeded by [grueneschweiz/imagery](https://github.com/grueneschweiz/imagery).

+--

 # Corporate Design Images Creator
 This tools aims to provide a simple way to generate images conforming the corporate design rules.
 It's designed to be so simple to use, that no any further instructions are needed and no corporate